deliveroo/deliveroo.engineering/sustainable-testing.md

 files), and increases decoupling (random runs will surface implicit dependencies).

-As an example of `spec/support` cases, on might
+As an example of `spec/support` cases, one might

 - load the Rails environment in integration tests;
 - in a query object test, load